 - In school, we follow the Letters and Sounds programme.
 Letters and Sounds is a phonics resource published by the Department for Education and Skills which consists of six phases.
-This is taught from nursery to year 2. - Children will use their phonic knowledge in their reading and writing. - Phase 1 and 2 are taught in nursery.
+This is taught from nursery to year 2. - Children will use their phonic knowledge in their reading and writing. - Phase 1 and 2 are taught in Nursery, phase 2 and 3 are taught in Reception.